lzamora2798/serverlessTest/README.md

 # Run All test

-everything must be run in python3.X and upper versions
+everything must be run in python3.X and upper versions and principal project must be online by running `sls offline` in annother command line

 1. execute on the root folder `python -m unittest discover src/tests`